Types

 The elements of a tuple can be named: tuple<x: integer, y: integer>

-The name of the element of a tuple must use the letters a
+The name of the elements of a tuple must use the letters a

 to z